Home » PI Planning

 • Product vision briefing(s) – Briefings prepared by Product Management, including the top 10 features in the ART Backlog

-• Architecture vision briefing – A presentation made by the CTO, Enterprise Architect, or System Architect to communicate new Enablers, features, and Nonfunctional Requirements (NFRs)
+• Architecture vision briefing – A presentation made to communicate new enablers, features, current and future state architecture, and Nonfunctional Requirements (NFRs) related to the coming PI

 Preparing an event to support a large number of attendees isn’t trivial.
 This prep can include securing and preparing the space for physically collocated planning.
 For remote attendees or a fully distributed PI Planning, this also includes investment in the necessary technical infrastructure.
 Considerations include: